 Again, this is why law enforcement is really much more difficult to apply for illegal streaming services users.
 IP adresses are not stored on servers on the long-run and if the police should request a list, it’s only after a considerable amount of time.
 Beware however premium users; if you are paying a fee on one of those platforms, your IP will definitely be stored on the server, thereby increasing the risks of getting caught.

-Do they really have the right to fine me so much?
+Do they really have the right to claim so much?
 Can it really go to court?

 However, make sure to see the difference between the different fees mentioned in this document.
-There are fees for sending you this Abmahnung, the contract penalty & the fine mentioned as repair for their clients.
+There are fees for sending you this Abmahnung, the fine mentioned as repair for their clients (more details on that later in the post).
 Also note that a law passed in 2013 should limit Abmahnung and legal claim fees to 150€ & 450€ respectively.

 Offense repairs on streaming cases are much lower, making it less profitable for law firms to pursue; legal claim fees remain the same as for P2P cases but the fine per film can only be 5 to 10€.